Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Computational study

-We present the experimental evaluation of the STSP-TWPD using a quantum solver, specifically designed to leverage quantum computing capabilities, aiming to assess both the quality of the solutions obtained and the computational efficiency of the model under different configurations, including the presence or absence of time windows and pickup-and-delivery constraints.
+The objective is to assess the feasibility of expressing and solving the proposed formulations within a constrained quantum optimization framework.
+The experiments are intended as a proof of concept, providing insight into how the STSP-TWPD, and also STSP-PD and STSP-TW variants, can be represented and tackled through emerging hybrid quantum–classical architectures, specifically D-Wave’s \texttt{LeapCQMHybrid} platform.

+The quantum experiments are conducted on the A2 benchmark class.
+This class was selected as a representative and widely used benchmark set, enabling a consistent evaluation of the proposed formulations and solution approaches within a homogeneous experimental framework.

 This part of the work is structured into three main phases.
-First, we analyze the results obtained for the STSP-TWPD under both the ABF and NBF formulations.
-Second, we examine a relaxed version of the problem, STSP-PD, in which the time window constraints are removed.
-Finally, we consider a further simplified scenario, STSP-TW, where only deliveries are allowed (i.e., no pickups), in order to isolate and better understand the individual impact of each modeling constraint on the overall computational complexity.
+First, we analyze the STSP-TWPD problem, under both the ABF and NBF formulations.
+Second, we consider the STSP-PD variant and, finally, we analyze the STSP-TW variant.

 All tables share the same structure.
-Each row corresponds to a specific problem size, indicated by $V$, which denotes the number of nodes in the instance.
+Each row corresponds to a specific problem size, indicated by $V$.
 The columns are organized into two main groups, comparing the performance with and without the use of AFGR.

-For both configurations, the reported metrics include: the average and standard deviation of the objective function value (OF Avg and OF Std), the percentage of instances successfully solved (\% Solved), as well as the average and standard deviation of computation time (Time Avg and Time Std).
+For both configurations, the reported metrics include: the average and standard deviation of the objective function value (OF Avg and OF Std), the percentage of runs leading to a feasible or optimal solution over ten repetitions per instance (\% Solved), as well as the average and standard deviation of computation time (Time Avg and Time Std).

 We have conducted 10 tests for each instance in order to evaluate the performance and robustness of the model.
+In all experiments presented in this section, the solver time limit is fixed to 10 seconds for every instance and configuration.
 Furthermore, whenever no feasible solution is obtained in any of the 10 runs, the corresponding entries in the table are marked with a dash ``--'' to indicate the absence of valid results.

-The upcoming paragraphs detail the numerical outcomes of each problem variant and discuss the impact of AFGR on solution quality and computational performance across varying instance sizes and data structures.

-\paragraph{STSP-TWPD} This part of the work discusses the evaluation of solved problem instances.
-We compare the effectiveness of both the ABF and NBF formulations, examining cases with and without the implementation of the AFGR technique.
+\paragraph{STSP-TWPD} The experimental results are reported in \ref{app:quantum_table_STSP_TWPD} (Table~\ref{tab:performance-comparison1}) indicate that the AFGR technique contributes to improving the scalability and numerical stability of both the ABF and NBF formulations for the STSP-TWPD.